 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required with a briefing every year, usually at the beginning of September, which has the benefit of briefing new staff.
+Training is provided as required with a briefing every year, usually at the beginning of September on an INSET day, which has the benefit of briefing new staff.
 Separate training is provided to all new staff on appointment.
-The DSL will attend training to enable them to fulfil their role.
+The Senior DSL liaises with those not present during the INSET and follows up training during the remainder of September.
+The DSL and Deputies will attend training at least every other year to enable them to fulfil their role.